CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/4-Access-the-Published-Applications-and-Desktop-using-Browser.md

 ## **Scenario**

-Contoso wants their AVD environment to be flexible in terms of accessing the sessions by their employees.
-You will help Contoso to test the access to AVD session using Browser.
+Contoso wants to provide employees with flexible access to their Azure Virtual Desktop environment.
+In this lab you will help Contoso test access to Azure Virtual Desktop sessions using a browser.

 ## **Overview**

-In this exercise, we will access the Desktop and RemoteApps assigned to us in the previous exercise using the browser.
+In this exercise, we will access the Desktop and RemoteApps assigned to us in lab 3 using a browser.

 ## Exercise 1: Access the Published Application